Scaryrocker8/GodotEasyPBR/readme.md

 # GodotEasyPBR

-A simple PBR texture generator for fast textures from a single image!
+A simple PBR texture generator created in Godot for fast textures from a single image!

 # Features